vrcx-team/VRCX/README.md

 *VRChat's official stance on usage of the API, as listed in their Discord #faq channel.*
 ![vrchat api](https://user-images.githubusercontent.com/11171153/114227156-b559c400-99c8-11eb-9df6-ee6615b8118e.png)

-### Special comments about VRChatRPC.DLL

-VRChatRPC.DLL was used to login VRChat via your **Steam account**.
-(If you press the Steam login button on the login page)

-In detail, VRChatRPC.DLL accessed the VRChat Process (DLL Injection) and called the Steam API to obtain the Login Token.

-This method is no longer possible due to the new EAC (Easy AntiCheat) update to VRChat.

 Screenshots
 =
 ### Login